maim-lain/mythicmanor/walkthrough.md

 <br>

 **Some notes about the walkthrough:**
-- To follow this walkthrough perfectly you will need my Improvements Mod.
+- To follow this walkthrough perfectly you'll need the Improvements Mod.
 The mod fixes how the event system works, so some events won't be available if you are not using the mod.
 - Many choices in the game don't give you the best possible scene outcome and some scenes have requirements that are easy to miss, which means you can easily get a version of a scene that has less content.
 That's the reason I made this guide, so if you follow it you'll get 100% of the scenes and content in the game and don't have to worry about missing anything.
 - A lot of the dialog choices in the game don't actually affect anything, but there are still choices that give you more information, or a set of choices that will make a girl more happy, or a set of choices that will make a girl embarrassed.
 Anything like that will be marked as optional.
 Any choices that give you a better scene or more lewd content will never be marked optional.
 I only mark something as optional if it isn't related to scenes or lewd content.
 - If there is a choice that isn't mentioned in the walkthrough that means it's a choice that doesn't affect anything and you can choose any option.